 MyEllevate Neck Lift

 R. Brannon Claytor, M.D.
 FACS is the premiere board-certified surgeon in the tri-state area to offer a new and exciting, minimally invasive lower face jawline and neck rejuvenation procedure using a light-guided surgical system.
 This revolutionary approach to address the underlying muscles and glands of the neck precedes all other treatments with advanced technology that sculpts the underlying neck structures percutaneously.
-The other benefits of this state-of-the-art procedure include: no incisions; no scarring; local anesthesia; performed in about an hour; less than a week recovery time; half the cost of a normal neck lift; and can be performed in Dr. Claytor’s private surgical suite where patients may recover and return home the same day.
+The other benefits of this state-of-the-art procedure include: no lengthy incisions; no scarring; local anesthesia; performed in about an hour; a two week recovery time; half the cost of a normal neck lift; and can be performed in Dr. Claytor’s private surgical suite where patients may recover and return home the same day.

 Dr. Claytor’s expertise in this procedure is a great adjunct to all technologies and approaches that either tighten the skin or remove/dissolve fat.
 Many other treatments leave visible “neck bands” and droopy glands, while this exclusive light treatment is the first and only one that allows the over-sewing of these structures to support and shape the neck contours underneath the skin.
 This advanced light-guided surgical system is also used in many applications such as brow lifts, brow shaping, facelifts, and breast reconstruction.